VegasHC/Vegashealthcare.com/content/collections/pages/vhc-event-sponsorship.md

                 content:
                   -
                     type: text
-                    text: 'Complimentary promotional table will be provided.'
+                    text: 'A complimentary promotional table will be provided.
+We encourage your company to bring all the marketing materials you can and distribute them freely.'
           -
             type: listItem
             content: